bgstieber/paw_roundups/workshop/workshop_1.md

 # The Deadly Dozen: The Top 12 Analytics Mistakes and the Techniques to Defeat Them

+_Slides are available for this workshop.
+Slides cover most of the detail._

 ## John Elder - Founder & Chair - Elder Research

 Deadly dozen mistakes